owrel/clindoc/README.md

 ### Sections

-It is possible to split the encoding by sections, to do so, you can add the directive `section/1`, where it takes as parameter the name of the section   for instance such:
+It is possible to split the encoding by sections, to do so, you can add the directive `section/1`, where it takes as parameter the name of the section.
+For instance such:

 ```prolog
 %@section(Constraints) -> List all of the integrity constraints